Should employers be concerned with the well-being of their employees?

 The graphic below illustrates a number of other ways to consider the various components of employee well-being as part of an integrated strategy.

-An integrated approach to well-being means moving away from buzzwords and gestures to finding solutions that can meet employees where they are.
+An integrated approach to employee well-being means moving away from buzzwords and gestures to finding solutions that can meet employees where they are.
 It means creating a culture that supports and respects employees as individuals (e.g., inclusion and diversity, community involvement, corporate social responsibility, etc.) And it means planning for the lifespan of your employees, not just the next year.
 Over time, their needs will change, so you need to design programs that will evolve as they do.

 Well-being matters; how your employees feel influences how and where they work.
 It also influences productivity and ultimately financial results.
 Moreover, having employees who are thriving, secure, balanced and connected can not only help to improve the workforce, but also the world as we know it.